-Wondering what to do with a half head of cabbage and potatoes I had sitting around brought about this hearty soup.
-It’s brimming with vegetables, white beans and spices, and is enough to feed a small crowd.
+Wondering what to do with a half head of cabbage and potatoes I had sitting around brought about this rustic cabbage, potato and white bean soup.
+It’s brimming with hearty vegetables and spices, and is enough to feed a small crowd.

-Add some socca or crusty bread to the meal, and you’re all set.
+Add some Socca or crusty bread to the meal, and you’re all set.
 The socca I made here was seasoned simply with salt & pepper and can be whipped up while the soup is cooking.
-It’s a nice accompaniment, not so much of a soaking bread like crusty bread, but delicious and filling.
+It’s a nice accompaniment, although not as much of a soaking bread like crusty bread, but delicious and filling.

 RUSTIC CABBAGE, POTATO & WHITE BEAN SOUP

 Something about cabbage I just love in soups!
 Enjoy this hearty and flavorful soup with freshly made socca or your favorite crusty bread.

 - 1/4 cup water or 2 tablespoons olive or grapeseed oil (for sauteing)